 The following invocation to this devi further clarifies her super-human role as part of the Manifest Self.

 “Hail!
-O! verdant Tara!
+O! verdant

 The Saviour of all beings!